obsolescence/kim_uno/README.md

 kim_uno
 =======

-KIM Uno is a KIM-1 emulator and 6502 programmable calculator for Arduino Please check the website for documentation and news: http://obsolescence.wix.com/obsolescence#!kim-uno-summary/c1uuh
+KIM Uno is a KIM-1 emulator and 6502 programmable calculator for Arduino.
+This code is intended for the KIM Uno PCB, but actually runs on any Arduino even without the PCB.

+Please check the website for documentation and news: http://obsolescence.wix.com/obsolescence#!kim-uno-summary/c1uuh